- Hi, I am Sougata Sengupta, a Company Secretary and a Start-Up Advisor by profession, and a Food Entrepreneur by passion.

-Tackling with Unexpected Setbacks
+Tackling Unexpected Setbacks

 Though the business grew from Day 1 itself, it was almost 3 years before I could reap the financial benefits from the business.

 My initial days were full of struggles and challenges.
 I even had to sell my apartment in Kolkata to fund my dream.
-But, never did I doubt myself or my capabilities of establishing this business.
+But, never did I doubt me or my capabilities of establishing this business.